aakllee/aakllee.github.io/content/about/about.md

 +++

 Hello, my name is Aaron; I am a student at the University of Warwick.
-I study a combination of computer and biomedical systems engineering, and molecular and systems biology.
+I study a combination of computer science, biomedical and systems engineering, and molecular systems biology.

-My main interests lie in [synthetic/engineering biology](https://en.wikipedia.org/wiki/Synthetic_biology), in the application of computational and engineering methods to synthetic genetic circuitry.
+My main interests lie in [synthetic/engineering biology](https://en.wikipedia.org/wiki/Synthetic_biology), in the application of computational and engineering methods to biomedical and clinical sciences.

-Synthetic biology is a field I have been passionate about since very early on in my life—I was first exposed to genetic engineering in year 8 (2018), with the release of Justin Atkin's presentation of his [DIY lactose intolerance gene
+Engineering biology is a field I have been passionate about since very early on in my life—I was first exposed to genetic engineering in year 8 (2018), with the release of Justin Atkin's presentation of his [DIY lactose intolerance gene